 This bill aims to prohibit the approval of development agreements involving foreign adversaries by county and city boards, as well as state entities in North Dakota.
 It amends existing sections of the North Dakota Century Code, specifically sections 11-11-70 and 40-05-26, to include new penalties for violations.
-The bill specifies that no development agreements can be made with individuals or governments identified as foreign adversaries under the relevant federal regulations or those on the Office of Foreign Assets Control sanctions list.
+The bill establishes that no development agreements can be authorized with individuals or governments identified as foreign adversaries under the specified federal regulations or those on the Office of Foreign Assets Control sanctions list.
 However, exceptions are made for foreign adversaries that are duly registered businesses in good standing for at least seven years, have been approved by the Committee on Foreign Investment in the United States, and maintain an active national security agreement with the federal government.

 Statutes affected: